 Katie and Rick’s Story

 In 2002 Katie was violently assaulted.
 She was only 18-years-old and a freshman in college.
 She was too humiliated to speak about what happened, even with her family.
 Katie switched schools and tried to move on with her life.
-But the scars of the trauma festered in her soul.
+But the wounds of the trauma festered in her soul.
 She withdrew from family and friends, developed an eating disorder, and lost so much weight that her health was in danger.
 Finally Katie told others her sad story.
 And after a year of prayer and counseling, she began to overcome her pain.

-Katie’s father, Rick, was fighting his own battle.
+Katie’s father, Rick, was fighting his own spiritual battle.
 He wanted retaliation.
 Rick was obsessed with revenge and planned to kill the man who hurt his daughter.
 Every day he got up, went to work, and thought about his spiteful plan, then he’d try to forget about it.
 At night Rick tried to sleep, but he dreamed about the plan.
 He was going to wait in the campus parking lot with his rifle until the young man walked by.
 And then—Bang!

 Rick spent his free time in his getaway room of guns and the sports channel.
 Everyday he cleaned the rifle he planned to use to kill Katie’s attacker.
 One day his son, Thomas, came in and asked, “Whatcha doing, Dad?
 Can I help?”
 Rick was rocking in his recliner with the gun on his lap and looked up.
-Father and son’s eyes met, and both of them broke down in tears.
+Their eyes met, and both of them broke down in tears.
 Thomas knew all about Rick’s plan for revenge.

 On the cross, Christ prayed for His murderers and their accomplices, “Father, forgive them, for they do not know what they are doing.”
+(Luke 23:34)

 Martin Luther’s Story

+In addition to forgiving, sometimes Christ-like love and wisdom cause us to avoid conflict and yield when we can.
 Luther told the story of two goats who met each other on a narrow bridge above a stream.
 They couldn’t turn back and they couldn’t pass each other.
 There was not even an inch of spare room on either side.
 If they fought one or both of them would fall into the water and drown.
 So the first goat lay down and let the other pass over him.
 Once the second goat was safely on his way, the first one could rise and continue on.
 Because of the wise accommodation of the first goat, both of them were able live and get where they wanted.4

 To be continued.
 You can read Jesus-like Love (Part 6)